 Fifth, Desheng Gate, or Gate of Moral Triumph.
 It was the gate through which the imperial army returned to the capital from an expedition.

 Sixth, the Anding Gate, or Gate of Peace and Stability.
 The Anding Gate was for carts transporting night soil out of the city.
 There is something symbolic about the name of this gate, which means Gate of Stability.

 Seventh, Dongzhi Gate, or Gate of Worship of Benevolence, was opened exclusively for timber transportation.
-For this reason, it is also known as Gateway of Firewood.
+For this reason, it is also known as the Gateway of Firewood.

-Eighth, Chaoyang Gate or Sun-Facing Gate, also known as Gate of Homogeneous Civilization.
+Eighth, Chaoyang Gate or Sun-Facing Gate, also known as the Gate of Homogeneous Civilization.
 It was the city's passageway for grain transportation.
 That is why there were quite a few imperial granaries inside the gate.
 These included the Lumi Granary, the Nanmen Granary, and the Qianliang Granary.

 Ninth, Chongwen Gate or the Gate of Literary Virtue.
 Known otherwise as Hade (or Hada) Gate, it was the gateway through which liquor and wine were brought into the city.

-Access to the imperial city was by four gates, Tian'an, Di'an, Dong'an and Xi'an, which were for the exclusive use of officials and generals going to and from the imperial court.
-These gates were off limits to commoners.
+Access to the imperial city was by four gates, Tian'an, Di'an, Dong'an, and Xi'an, which were for the exclusive use of officials and generals going to and from the imperial court.
+These gates were off-limits to commoners.

 Few of these gates exist now, as most of them have been torn down, but their names have remained.

 Passes were defense fortifications in ancient China.
 Born of war, they were built at points of strategic importance.